 Nifty League Raises $5 Million Seed Investment Round Led by RSE Ventures to Expand its NFT Gaming Metaverse

-MILL VALLEY, CA, UNITED STATES, March 2, 2022 /EINPresswire.com/ -- Nifty League, a leading NFT gaming platform, today announced the close of a $5 million seed investment round led by New York-based private investment firm RSE Ventures (“RSE”).
+Los Angeles, California, United States, March 02, 2022 (GLOBE NEWSWIRE) -- Nifty League, a leading NFT gaming platform, today announced the close of a $5 million seed investment round led by New York-based private investment firm RSE Ventures (“RSE”).
 Additional participants in the round include Spartan Group, Lerer Hippeau, VaynerFund, Private Ventures Group, Advancit W3, Avocado Guild, EVOS Gaming, TEOH Capital, 3SE Holdings, y2z Ventures, Nyan Heroes, DraftKings Co-founder Matthew Kalish, and Gallery Media Group CEO Ryan Harwood, among others.

 Launched in September 2021, Nifty League is bringing competitive gaming to Web3 – moving away from play-to-earn (“P2E”) into a new era of play-and-earn by offering a fun and engaging gaming ecosystem.
 Players will be able to compete and earn rewards in the ecosystem’s token, NFTL, which can be used to purchase in-game items and bonuses, trade with other players, or may be able to ‘cash out’ of the ecosystem.
 At launch, Nifty League released their first game “Nifty Smashers,” a nostalgic, arcade-style brawler.
 Nifty League intends to build their community by developing additional games, characters, and items within the Niftyverse, an online world for Nifty League gamers.